What’s an epikoros?

 Or perhaps the rabbis were simply following their policy of building a self-contained Jewish epistemology without acknowledging Greek influence or its competitive view of the world.
 So how do they explain the term and its origin?
 Exploring their etymology uncovers both the profound world view of the Talmud and important distinctions between received ideas of the afterlife in Western culture and purely Jewish ones.

 Jews don’t really have a hell, at least not in the sense of the fiery, eternal torture chambers Dante elaborately portrays in The Inferno (1321).
 Instead, they have a very Jewish idea of eternal punishment: call it hell for stiff-necked, skeptical folk who really distrust authority.

-All Jews, the Talmud says, will be resurrected for the afterlife, unless they do one of three things:
+All Jews, the Talmud says, will be resurrected for the afterlife, unless they do one of four things:

 - Deny that the Resurrection of the Dead is promised in the Bible [Torah]

 - Deny that the Bible’s author is Divine